margauxhaering/atlas/README.md

 **ORGANISATION**

-This repertory contains several folders :
+This repository contains several folders :
   - **scripts** for preprocessing scripts
   - **suppl** for supplementary figures and tables
   - **atlas** for scripts of the atlas